 - The Collective Investment Schemes (Amendment etc.) (EU Exit) Regulations 2018: explanatory information

-Further information on the National Private Placement Regime.
+There is more information on the National Private Placement Regime.